 Alina graduated from Yale College (Go Berkeley!) in 2008 with a B.A. in Cultural Anthropology and has worked at Yale since.

 Alina is on the Executive Board of Connecticut Young Professionals and participates in multiple committees.
-She is also a former co-chair and founder of the young professionals affinity group, Future Leaders of Yale.
+She is also a former co-chair and co-founder of the young professionals affinity group, Future Leaders of Yale.
 Alina is dedicated to making Connecticut and Yale better for young professionals to live and work through her efforts with both organizations.

-Alina enjoys reading (Sci-Fi/Fantasy mostly), listening to most music, and playing board games.
+Alina enjoys reading (mostly sci-fi/fantasy), listening to most types of music, and playing board games.
 She also enjoys volunteering for the Yale Alumni Service Corps.
 In July 2018 she traveled to Capetown, South Africa to teach coding concepts to underprivileged children.
 An avid traveler, she's also been to Peru, Spain, United Kingdom, France, Amsterdam, Italy, Zimbabwe, Zambia, Botswana, and Iceland.